-1. Stipulated Protective Orders
+I. Stipulated Protective Orders

 In certain cases, the parties may agree that discovery should be governed by a protective order limiting the disclosure, use, and dissemination of confidential information.
-If all of the parties agree concerning the need for a protective order and its scope and form, their counsel should file a stipulated motion for protective order with the proposed protective order attached as an exhibit to the motion.
-The parties must also e-mail a copy of their proposed protective order (in Word format) to khalsaproposedtext@nmd.uscourts.gov.
+If all parties agree concerning the need for a protective order and its scope and form, their counsel should file a stipulated motion for protective order with the proposed protective order attached as an exhibit to the motion.
+The parties must also e-mail a copy of their proposed protective order to martinezproposedtext@nmd.uscourts.gov.
 If the proposed protective order is appropriate, the Court will sign and enter it.
-If it is not appropriate, the Court will, in its discretion, deny the motion, notify counsel of any objectionable language or provisions, or modify and enter a revised protective order.
+If it is not appropriate, the Court will, in its discretion, modify and enter a revised protective order or deny the motion, notifying counsel of any objectionable language or provisions.

-2. Opposed Protective Orders
+II.
+Opposed Protective Orders